Chizycodes/devcamper_api/README.md

 ## Usage

-Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own
+Update the values/settings of config/config.env to your own

 ## Install Dependencies